ddionisio/MateAnimator/README.md

 Updates
 =======
+* Added DOTWEEN_HYPER_COMPATIBLE define symbol when using DOTWeen Hyper Compatible version, make sure to add this symbol in the player settings.
 * Added dynamic expanding of frames in the timeline.
 Number of frames is no longer configurable.
 Can be configured in Options
 * Changed how "Loop back to frame" works, requires loop count < 0.
 * Added "End frame padding", allows for delay at the end.